DKormann/highscript/readme.md

 [work in progress]

-highscript is a LEAN DSP that compiles to [HVM](https://github.com/HigherOrderCo/hvm3) code
+highscript is a LEAN DSL that compiles to [HVM](https://github.com/HigherOrderCo/hvm3) code

 ## features: